 15.5 x 4.5 (39 x 11)

 In the conclusion of this Marmot Force 2p Tent Review to stress again that this is a very technical tent, high quality and expensive, and not for everybody’s pocket.
 The tent is an improved version of the previous 2015 model; it is a bit heavier but it is more durable now.
 The tent can be used by two people, or as a solo tool, it is definitely light enough for such a purpose.
 I can fully recommend it if you can afford it.
+This tent is included in my list of best lightweight 2 person backpacking tents.

 If this tent is not what you are looking for, please check my page with tents and shelters, there are many great models described in detail, for everybody’s pockets, and for every purpose.
+You might want to check this luxurious Big Agnes Copper Hotel HV UL2 Tent and also this Exped Mira II HL Tent which is in a similar style as the Force 2p tent.

 If you have questions or comments, please use the comment box below.
 I wish you a nice day.